 Lastly, an area south of the Fourth Lake Road and Farm Cove Dam Road intersection will be pre-commercially harvested using generous funding from the Natural Resources Conservation Service termed, “Thinning For Wildlife.”
 The goal of the wildlife thinning is to encourage regrowth by releasing the target species of hemlock, spruce, and cedar.
 Maps of each harvest site can be found below.

-Other recent activities in the Downeast Lakes Community Forest include fall grading on the following roads:
+Other recent activities in the Downeast Lakes Community Forest include spring grading on the following roads:

 DLLT will be conducting roadside ditching on sections of the following roads: